aip-dev/aip.dev/aip/general/0158/aip.md

 Even if the API set a higher default limit, such as 100, the user's collection could grow, and _then_ the code would break.

-For this reason, it is important to always add pagination to RPCs returning collections _up front_; they are consistently important, and they can not be added later without causing problems for existing users.
+For this reason, it is important to always add pagination to operations returning collections _up front_; they are consistently important, and they can not be added later without causing problems for existing users.

 **Warning:** This also entails that, in addition to presenting the pagination fields, they **must** be _actually implemented_ with a non-infinite default